I.Am.Gia: Collections

 The Gia "Icons" collection was released in Summer of 2022 and was inspired by the "model-off-duty" look.
 This collection includes many all black and leather garments.

 The "Miss Gia Racing" collection launched in 2024 and was inspired by Pallister's experiences in the 2000s working as a grid girl at racing events such as F1 and the Indy 500.
 The campaign for this collection featured a pageant show where 10 girls competed for the title of "Miss Gia Racing 2024".
 The winner, Emily Ratajkowski, was announced at the 2024 Monaco Grand Prix.

-Controversies

-I.Am.Gia has been accused of stealing designs from local Sydney based designer, Daisy Daisy TV in 2018.
-The small clothing company's pieces are designed by a wife and husband duo and multiple of their products were speculated to have been copied by I.Am.Gia.
-I.Am.Gia has also been accused of stealing design ideas from AliExpress and claiming them as their own original designs.